Dual functioning Ru(ii)/Ir(iii) complexes for ferroptosis and apoptosis in triple-negative breast cancer: a proof of concept by glutathione depletion

 Abstract

-Triple-negative breast cancer (TNBC) is the most aggressive subtype of breast cancer which lacks effective targeted therapies because of negative expression of the targetable bioreceptors.
-Fighting with TNBC requires innovative solutions beyond conventional treatments.
-Herein, we have introduced novel imidazo-phenanthroline-based Ru(II)/Ir(III) complexes that exhibit a dual function on cancer cells by triggering both apoptosis and ferroptosis.
-By generating a surge of reactive oxygen species (ROS), depleting crucial antioxidants like GSH (Glutathione) and NADPH (nicotinamide adenine dinucleotide phosphate), and disrupting mitochondrial function, these complexes dismantle tumor defenses from within.
-Mechanistically, these complexes disrupt the antioxidant defense system of tumor cells, reduce mitochondrial membrane potential (MMP), activate Caspase, induce lipid peroxidation (LPO) accumulation, cause mitochondrial shrinkage, and downregulate glutathione peroxidase 4 (GPX4), ultimately leading to cancer cell death.
+Although triple-negative breast cancer (TNBC) is the most aggressive subtype of breast cancer, there is a lack of effective targeted therapies because of the negative expression of the targetable bioreceptors.
+Fighting TNBC requires innovative solutions beyond conventional treatments.
+Herein, we introduce novel imidazo-phenanthroline-based Ru(II)/Ir(III) complexes that exhibit a dual function on cancer cells by triggering both apoptosis and ferroptosis.
+By generating a surge of reactive oxygen species (ROS), depleting crucial antioxidants such as GSH (glutathione) and NADPH (nicotinamide adenine dinucleotide phosphate), and disrupting mitochondrial function, these complexes dismantle tumor defenses from within.
+Mechanistically, these complexes disrupt the antioxidant defense system of tumor cells, reduce mitochondrial membrane potential (MMP), activate caspase, induce lipid peroxidation (LPO) accumulation, cause mitochondrial shrinkage, and downregulate glutathione peroxidase 4 (GPX4), ultimately leading to cancer cell death.